ViacomCBS Drops Nick Cannon, Cites ‘Anti-Semitic' Comments

 There was no immediate response to requests for comment made to a representative for Cannon and to him through his website.
 Fox also didn't immediately respond to a request for comment.

+ViacomCBS’ action came as Kareem Abdul-Jabbar, the basketball great and writer, condemned several sports and entertainment celebrities for anti-Semitic tweets and posts and what he called a “shocking lack of indignation” in response.

+Abdul-Jabbar made his comments in a column for The Hollywood Reporter that didn’t refer to Cannon.

-As controversy over his podcast began to bubble up Monday, Cannon replied in a Facebook post.
+As controversy over his remarks began to bubble up Monday, Cannon replied in a Facebook post.

 “I do not condone hate speech nor the spread of hateful rhetoric ...
 The Black and Jewish communities have both faced enormous hatred, oppression persecution and prejudice for thousands of years and in many ways have and will continue to work together to overcome these obstacles," he wrote.